-Calcium is an element on the periodic table that is found rather abundantly on our beautiful planet.
-It combines with other elements to create compounds that are used for a variety of purposes — like making cement.
-Calcium is also used by living things — like by humans to promote stronger, healthier bones.
+Calcium is an essential mineral.
+It’s an element on the periodic table and is found all over the earth.
+It combines with other elements to create compounds that are used for a variety of purposes.
+People and most animals need calcium to promote stronger, healthier bones and cell tissue.

 But why do plants need calcium and why is it important for their survival?

-Like the other essential plant nutrients, calcium is used by plants in a handful of different ways.
+Plants utilize calcium in a handful of different ways.
 But here are some of the most important reasons plants require calcium: